crajcan/the_rust_programming_language/notes.md

 ### Lifetimes
 Every reference has a lifetime, which is the scope for which that reference is valid.
 Usually inferred, we have to annotate lifetimes when the lifetimes of references could be related in a few specific ways.

 We annotate the lifetime relationships between references using `generic lifetime parameters`.
-This ensures that the acctual references are valid at runtime.
+This ensures that the actual references are valid at runtime.

 #### Dangling references
 *A piece of data must have a longer lifetime than any reference to it*